 One in five children and adolescents is affected by mental health problems and disorders.
 Find out about depression and young people.

-Older people are less likely than young people to report depression, but it's vital that they recognise, and get support for, mental health concerns.
+Older people are less likely than younger people to report depression, but it's important they can recognise, and get support for mental health concer...

 How to deal with depression

 Telling people you have depression and getting help is not easy, here's some ways to manage your illness.
 Find out more about dealing with depression.

 How to help someone with depression

 It's not easy to know how to help someone with depression.
 Learn to recognise the signs, how to talk to someone with depression and where to get help.